googleapis/api-linter/docs/rules/core/0131-http-uri-name.md

   summary: Get methods must map the name field to the URI.
 ---

-# Get methods: Request message
+# Get methods: HTTP URI name field

 This rule enforces that all `Get` RPCs map the `name` field to the HTTP URI, as mandated in [AIP-131][].